The Sultztonian Institute

 1. Laptop: You must bring this to class everyday.

-3. Digital Notebook should only be used for AP World History and be brought to class every day.
+3. Notebook should only be used for AP World History and be brought to class

-5. World History: Preparing for the Advanced Placement Exam, 2021 Edition by AMSCO
+5. World History: Preparing for the Advanced Placement Exam, 2022 Edition by

 Attendance and Conduct